 Instructions

-- Determine the amount of kosher salt you will need: 1/4 cup kosher salt for every 4 cups of water.
+- Water/Salt Ratio: Determine the amount of water needed to fully submerge the turkey.
+Calculate the amount of kosher salt needed: 1/4 cup kosher salt for every 4 cups of water.

-- While the salt mixture is cooling down, add turkey to your brining vessel along with the remaining water and other ingredients.
+- Brine Turkey: While the salt mixture is cooling down, add turkey to a brining vessel along with the remaining water and other ingredients.
+Then pour the salt/water mixture into the same brining vessel on top of the turkey.
+Stir to combine.
+Refrigerate (covered) for up to 48 hours.

 Notes

-- Brining Vessel: Suggestions for a brining vessel include a clean, plastic bucket (you can put a brining bag inside),
+- Brining Vessel: Suggestions for a brining vessel include a clean, plastic bucket (you can put a brining bag inside), cooler, stock pot, or anything else that will fully submerge your cut of turkey.

 - USDA: Check out this post by USDA about safely brining a turkey.